-Fermion is the most energy intensive of Orion's operations.
-Its sahre of the Group's net sales is 6% but one-third of the total energy consumption.
-Fermion's reactors and distillators in hanko and Oulu work non-stop and produce increasing volumes.
-The Hanko plant has succeeded to reduce its electricity and heat energy consumption by a total of around 4,400 MWh from 2010, despite constantly grown outputs of both APIs and their intermediates.
+It is wise to search for savings primarily in targets with the best potential.
+Within the Orion Group, such objects are best found at the production plants of Fermion.
+Fermion is the most energy intensive unit in Orion, representing almost one-third of the Group's energy consumption while just 6 percent of the net sales.
+Fermion's reactors and distillators in Hanko and Oulu work non-stop and produce increasing volumes.
+In the past four years, the Hanko plant has succeeded to reduce its electricity and heat energy consumption by a total of around 11,000 MWh, despite constantly grown outputs of both APIs and their intermediates.
+Fermion has invested close to EUR 1.5 million in energy efficiency, having achieved the greatest savings from upgraded steam and condensate systems.